mrazomej/phd/src/chapter_02/section_04_model.md

 inducer.
 Thus, a repressor which favors the active state in the absence of inducer ($\Delta \varepsilon_{AI} > 0$) will be driven towards the inactive state upon inducer binding when $K_I < K_A$.
-The specific case of a repressor dimer with $n=2$ inducer binding sites is shown in .
+The specific case of a repressor dimer with $n=2$ inducer binding sites is shown in [@Fig:ch2_fig02](B).

-Substituting $p_A(c)$ from into yields the general formula for induction of a simple repression regulatory architecture [@Phillips2015a], namely,
+Substituting $p_A(c)$ from [@Eq:p_active] into [@Eq:fold_change_approx] yields
+the general formula for induction of a simple repression regulatory architecture [@Phillips2015a], namely,
 $$
-\label{eq_fold_change_full}
 \text{fold-change} =
 \left( 1+\frac{\left(1+\frac{c}{K_A}\right)^n}{\left(1+\frac{c}{K_A}\right)^n +
 e^{-\beta \Delta \varepsilon_{AI} }\left(1+\frac{c}{K_I}\right)^n}
 \frac{R}{N_{NS}}e^{-\beta \Delta\varepsilon_{RA}} \right)^{-1}.
-$$
+$${#eq:fold_change_full}
-While we have used the specific case of simple repression with induction to craft this model, the same mathematics describe the case of corepression in which binding of an allosteric effector stabilizes the active state of the repressor and decreases gene expression (see ).
+While we have used the specific case of simple repression with induction to craft this model, the same mathematics describe the case of corepression in which binding of an allosteric effector stabilizes the active state of the repressor and decreases gene expression (see [@Fig:ch2_fig01](B)).
 Interestingly, we shift from induction (governed by $K_I < K_A$) to corepression ($K_I > K_A$) as the ligand transitions from preferentially binding to the inactive repressor state to stabilizing the active state.
 Furthermore, this general approach can be used to describe a variety of other motifs such as activation, multiple repressor binding sites, and combinations of activator and repressor binding sites [@Bintu2005; @Brewster2014; @Weinert2014].

-The formula presented in enables us to make precise quantitative statements about induction profiles.
-Motivated by the broad range of predictions implied by , we designed a series of experiments using the *lac* system in *E. coli* to tune the control parameters for a simple repression genetic circuit.
-As discussed in , previous studies from our lab have provided well-characterized values for many of the parameters in our experimental system, leaving only the values of the the MWC parameters ($K_A$, $K_I$, and $\Delta \varepsilon_{AI}$) to be determined.
-We note that while previous studies have obtained values for
+The formula presented in [@Eq:fold_change_full] enables us to make precise quantitative statements about induction profiles.
+Motivated by the broad range of predictions implied by [@Eq:fold_change_full], we designed a series of experiments using the *lac* system in *E. coli* to tune the control parameters for a simple repression genetic circuit.
+As discussed in [@Fig:ch2_fig01](C), previous studies from our lab have provided well-characterized values for many of the parameters in our experimental system, leaving only the values of the the MWC parameters ($K_A$, $K_I$, and $\Delta \varepsilon_{AI}$) to be determined.
+We note that while previous studies have obtained values for $K_A$, $K_I$, and
-$K_A$, $K_I$, and $L=e^{-\beta \Delta \varepsilon_{AI}}$ [@OGorman1980;
+$L=e^{-\beta \Delta \varepsilon_{AI}}$ [@OGorman1980; @Daber2011a], they were
-@Daber2011a], they were either based upon biochemical experiments or *in vivo* conditions involving poorly characterized transcription factor copy numbers and gene copy numbers.
+either based upon biochemical experiments or *in vivo* conditions involving poorly characterized transcription factor copy numbers and gene copy numbers.
 These differences relative to our experimental conditions and fitting techniques led us to believe that it was important to perform our own analysis of these parameters.
 After inferring these three MWC parameters (see , Section "" for details regarding the inference of $\Delta \varepsilon_{AI}$, which was fitted separately from $K_A$ and $K_I$), we were able to predict the input/output response of the system under a broad range of experimental conditions.
 For example, this framework can predict the response of the system at different repressor copy numbers $R$, repressor-operator affinities
-$\Delta\varepsilon_{RA}$, inducer concentrations $c$, and gene copy numbers (see Appendix [\[AppendixFugacity\]](#AppendixFugacity){reference-type="ref" reference="AppendixFugacity"}).
+$\Delta\varepsilon_{RA}$, inducer concentrations $c$, and gene copy numbers (see Appendix XXX.